Steve Till, consultant allergist

 Clinical interests include food allergy in adults, immunotherapy (desensitisation) and the role of allergy in adult eczema.

-Professor Stephen Till has diverse research interests.
+Stephen has diverse research interests.
 He is currently chief investigator of the PollenLITE clinical trial (pollen low dose intradermal therapy evaluation) funded by the MRC and NIHR under the Efficacy and Mechanism Evaluation Programme.
 Other ongoing research projects (some collaborative) include mechanisms of severe food allergy in adults, psychological aspects of food intolerance and immunopathogenic mechanisms in nasal polyposis.

 - Winner, World Allergy Organisation Henning Lowenstein Award for research in allergy, 2009